orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 ## Adding a practice counter to each piece

 Your users may want to keep track of their practice, at minimum how many times they practiced a piece.
-You'll enable that functionality for them.

-You'll remember in the previous chapter we duplicated some code between `addNewPiece` and `updatePieceByHash`.
-You can now take advantage of this by creating a new OrbitDB `counter` store for each piece, and creating a few new functions inside the `NewPiecePlease` class to interact with the counters.
+You'll enable that functionality for them by creating a new OrbitDB `counter` store for each piece, and creating a few new functions inside the `NewPiecePlease` class to interact with the counters.

 > **Note:**  The nesting approach detailed here is but one of many, and you are free to organize your data as you see fit.
 This is a powerful feature of OrbitDB and we are excited to see how people tackle this problem in the future!